jaspector

 Walk-in customer service Monday through Thursday, 9 a.m. to 1 p.m.; office hours Monday through Friday, 8 a.m. to 4:30 p.m.

-Typical inspection sequence: Varies by project; city publishes a Building Inspection Process Checklist on the permits page.
+Typical sequence: Varies by project; city publishes a Building Inspection Process Checklist on the permits page.

 Structural, electrical, mechanical, plumbing, grading, renewable energy, fire protection, many remodels, additions, decks, ADUs, commercial tenant improvements, and related city permits.

-Typical processing time is Not stated as a general citywide estimate on the permit page..
+Building permit processing times in Ashland, OR typically run Not stated as a general citywide estimate on the permit page..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Ashland, OR.
 The following work is generally exempt: Residential exempt work follows Oregon statewide residential exemptions; Small detached, nonhabitable accessory structures under 200 square feet; Decks under 30 inches above grade; Fence work under statewide exemption thresholds; Finish work and similar nonstructural interior finish items; Door and window replacement with no structural changes; Roofing replacement that stays within Oregon exemption limits.
+When in doubt, confirm with the local building department before starting work.